Bonamia rosea

 Bonamia rosea, commonly known as felty bellflower, is a herb in the family Convolvulaceae.

 The perennial herb or shrub has an erect or diffuse habit and typically grows to a height of 0.1 to 0.7 m.
-It blooms between May to October and produces white-pink-yellow flowers.
+It blooms between May and October and produces white-pink-yellow flowers.

 It is found on sand plains in the Mid West and Pilbara regions of Western Australia where it grows in stony sandy-clay soils.